 lcon Function

-General Tooll General Toolbar
+General Toolt General Toolbar

-Go to the initial view state
+\bigcirc Go to the initial view state

-U Show or hide the workspace
+.
+Show or hide the workspace

 -1- Show or hide the axes

 Movie Toolba r

-Go to the previous time point
+I Go to the previous time point

 Go to the next time point

 Set to the first time point

 Set to the last time point

 Stop the movie

 Play the movie forward

 Play the movie backward

 Moderate the speed of the movie.

-Results Toolbar
+Results Toolb ar

 / Create a distance measurement

 Create an area measurement

 A B C Create an annotation

-Create a double distance measurement
+.
+The second sec Create a double distance measurement

 0 Create a snapshot

 lcon Function

 Create a reformat

 Create a radial reformat

-Create a sculpture
+X Create a sculpture

-i.
-Copy all measurement information to clipboard
+Ľ Copy all measurement information to clipboard

-Image Contro l Toolbar
+Image Control Toolbar

-X Scroll through the images
+Ŵ Scroll through the images

 Zooming

 Panning

-\$ Swivel
+¢ Swivel

-≉ Alter Window width and Window Level
+[‡] € Alter Window width and Window Level

-4.4 Workspace Panes
+1.4 Workspace Panes